Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 Lifestyle changes — Lifestyle changes, such as raising the head of the bed, avoiding exposure to tobacco smoke, and losing weight, are commonly recommended for adults with GERD.
 These changes might be helpful for some, but not all, children with mild symptoms of acid reflux.

 Lifestyle changes are not recommended as the ONLY treatment for a child with moderate or severe symptoms of GERD.
 Call your child's healthcare provider before beginning any treatment for acid reflux.

-●Avoiding certain foods — Certain foods, including caffeine, chocolate, and peppermint, can relax the muscle in the esophagus, allowing acid to reflux.
+●Avoiding certain foods — Certain foods, including caffeine, chocolate, and peppermint, can relax the muscle in the esophagus, allowing acid to reflux into the esophagus.
 Acidic foods and drinks, including colas, orange juice, and spicy foods, may also cause more symptoms.
-Foods that are high in fat, such as pizza and french fries, may also increase reflux by slowing stomach emptying.
+Foods that are high in fat, such as pizza and French fries, may also increase reflux because they slow stomach emptying.
 These foods should be avoided if they seem to cause more symptoms, and particularly if the child is overweight.

-●Raising the head of the bed 6 to 8 inches — Although some people only have heartburn for the two to three hours after meals, others wake up at night with heartburn.
+●Raising the head of the bed six to eight inches — Although some children only have heartburn for the two to three hours after meals, others wake up at night with heartburn.
 Raising the head of the bed might help to reduce nighttime heartburn.
 This raises the head and shoulders higher than the stomach, allowing gravity to prevent acid from backing up into the esophagus.

 You can raise the head of the bed with blocks of wood under the legs of the head of the bed or a foam wedge under the mattress.
 However, it is not helpful to use extra pillows; this can cause an unnatural bend in the body that increases pressure on the stomach, worsening acid reflux.